 |Larry Vales: Traffic Division (2000)||(Doubleplus Thanks To)|

-Benjamin Croshaw, better known by his Internet name "Yahtzee", is an English-born indie video game developer, gaming critic and writer, currently situated in Australia.
+Benjamin Richard Croshaw, better known by his Internet name "Yahtzee", is an English-born indie video game developer, gaming critic and writer.
+After several years of operating from Brisbane, Australia, he is currently situated in San Francisco, California.

 In high school, Croshaw started developing games using Visual Basic 3 and Microsoft Paint.
 He started developing adventure games in Adventure Game Studio (AGS) in the early 2000s, which powered his Rob Blanc trilogy, among others.
 After a while, he left the AGS community in bad terms, but re-entered it afterwards to release games such as The Trials of Odysseus Kent and the first episode of the collaborative Reality-on-the-Norm series, called Lunchtime of the Damned.
 During this time, he released his best-known games: 5 Days A Stranger, 7 Days A Skeptic, Trilby's Notes, and 6 Days A Sacrifice, cumulatively known as the Chzo Mythos.
 He separated from the community again, but still developed games, primarily the 1213 series.
 He has since admitted to lurk in the AGS community under different names.
 He is to this day the most prized person in the AGS Awards, with a total of 53 nominations and 19 awards.